Quality Enhancement Plan (QEP)

 Texas Tech will submit its third Quality Enhancement Plan (QEP) Proposal prior to the On-Site Reaffirmation of Accreditation visit in Spring 2025.
 The Proposal is due approximately six weeks prior to the On-Site Visit.
 Most likely, the QEP Proposal will be due around mid-January 2025.

 How is the QEP Evaluated?

 Texas Tech's QEP Proposal will be reviewed by our peers who serve on Texas Tech's On-Site Reaffirmation Committee.
 The names of the committee members will likely be released to President Schovanec and to SACSCOC Liaison Darryl James in mid-Fall 2024.
 The On-Site Reaffirmation Committee will review Texas Tech's QEP Proposal based on the following components: (1) a topic identified through ongoing, comprehensive and evaluation process, (2) has a broad-based support of institutional constituencies, (3) focuses on improving specific student learning outcomes and/or student successes, (4) commits resources to initiate and implement The Principles of Accreditation: Foundations for Quality Enhancement Standard 7.2 and complete the QEP, and (5) includes a plan to assess achievement.
-The exact rubric used to evaluate the plan is located here.

 What is the Expected Relationship Between the QEP and TTU's Strategic Plan?

 SACSCOC clearly states that the QEP topic should have “broad-based support of institutional constituencies,” and that the plan “focuses on improving specific student learning outcomes and/or student successes.”
 It is permissible for the QEP to be derived from the university's strategic plan, strategic priorities, or strategic initiatives.

 Who Leads the QEP?